This post may contain affiliate links. Please read our disclosure policy.

 - Salt & pepper to taste

-Add the oil, butter, onion, celery, carrots, and garlic to a large soup pot.
+- Add the oil, butter, onion, celery, carrots, and garlic to a Dutch oven or soup pot.
 Sauté over medium-high heat for 5-7 minutes.

-Stir in the chicken broth, cream, and Italian seasoning, followed by the mushrooms, potatoes, and chicken.
+- Stir in the chicken broth and ensure the flour has dissolved, then add in the cream, Italian seasoning, mushrooms, potatoes, and chicken.

-Take the chicken out and cut it up/shred it.
-Add it back in, then season the stew with salt & pepper to taste.
+- Take the chicken out of the pot and cut it up.
+Add it back in, then season the stew with salt & pepper to taste, and serve.

 - This isn’t a super thick stew.
 It’s got quite a soupy texture (especially day 1).
 For leftovers it definitely thickens up a bit.

-- I used 4 large chicken breasts weighing around 1.7 pounds (anything around 1.5 pounds is fine).
+- I used 3 medium-to-large chicken breasts weighing around 1.5 pounds (anything in that ballpark is fine).
 Feel free to use chicken thighs.
 The meat is more likely to stay tender, especially after reheating.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.